RapzSenpai/Vivo-Booster-Tool/README.md

 - Create a `txt file`
 - Go to your txt file and paste the code inside the `script folder` after that save it.
 - Then rename it, change the extension file from `txt` to `ps1`.
 - right click the file then `run with powershell`
+- Enjoy!

-Vivo Tool Feature:
+# Vivo Tool Feature:
 ```
 1. 🚀 Enable Gaming Mode
 2. 🧹 Revert to Normal Mode